Last Updated: July 2, 2021

 I tried several different streams and got the same error.
 I browsed Reddit for user impressions and many Hotspot Shield reviews agree that it’s not possible (or at least it’s not plainly obvious how) to access the US version of Netflix.

 Final conclusion?
-Even if it is possible to somehow unblock the US Netflix, it is not straightforward or explained well enough.
+Even if it is possible to somehow unblock US Netflix, it is not straightforward or explained well enough.

 2. Limited Server Management